-That wasn’t the first time Nirvana caught flack for an album cover.
+That wasn’t the first time Nirvana caught flak for an album cover.
 The photo used for the band’s major-label debut Nevermind is one of the most famous album covers of all time, though it was met with some controversy when sales blew up in the wake of the band’s massive fame.
-The picture of a naked male baby floating in a pool, swimming toward a dollar on a fishing hook, faced censorship over the baby’s visible penis.
-According to band biographer Michael Azerrad, the label wanted to place a sticker over the penis, but Kurt Cobain would only agree if the sticker said “If this offends you, you must be a closet pedophile.”
+The picture of a naked male baby floating in a pool, swimming toward a dollar on a fishing hook, faced censorship.
+According to band biographer Michael Azerrad, the label wanted to place a sticker over the cover to censor it, but Kurt Cobain would only agree if the sticker said, “If this offends you, you must be a closet pedophile.”
 The album art went to stores unaltered.

 5. The Mamas & the Papas, If You Can Believe Your Eyes and Ears

 At first glance, this cover for The Mamas & the Papas’ 1966 debut album seems pretty benign.
 Sure, all four members are crammed into a bathtub together, but they’re fully clothed and there’s not even any water in it.
 The thing people had a problem with, it turns out, was in the corner of the photo: the toilet.
 Censors were offended by the mere presence of a toilet in the album cover photo.
 The toilet was first covered up by a text box and later completely cropped out of the picture, according to Rolling Stone.

 6. The Rolling Stones, Beggars Banquet

 The Rolling Stones’ 1968 album, Beggars Banquet, was another cover that suffered from the “no toilets” rule.
 The iconic cover art is a wall of bathroom graffiti at a Porsche dealer in Los Angeles, but that cover artwork didn’t come out until the ‘80s.
 The album release was delayed for months while they came up with a more suitable, albeit boring and plain, cover.